icastro35211225/NoobEgg/README.md

 # NoobEgg Ecommerce Site
-Site was repopused from another group project linked [here](https://github.com/jvliov/SWE-Project-Client).
-This group project focused mainly on the UI, so it is not all functional.
-The ecommerce site allowed users to create accounts, sign in, view items, add items to their cart, delete items from cart, and chckout.
-The actual functionality of checking out is not made, since this was a school project for educational purposes.
-Functionality for admins were added as well, allowing for creation, deletion, and modifying of products, viewing of all orders, etc. Site was hosted on Railway.

 ## Notes
 The backend [API](https://github.com/icastro35211225/NoobEggServer) and Database schemas were not saved, so they had to be made from scratch.